Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-In Fig.~\ref{fig:2-3-comp-order}(a), we see that the artificially modified three-body field-tuned interaction now approaches saturation more quickly, similar to the two-body dynamics.
-In Fig.~\ref{fig:2-3-comp-order}(b), the survival probability collapses rapidly like that of the two-body case.
-The EE, on the other hand, still shows logarithmic growth but no longer outpaces the two-body EE at early times.
-We can conclude that the always-resonant hopping interaction is an important factor in the relatively slow dynamics of the three-body case.
+Furthermore, we see that the artificially modified three-body normalized $s$ fraction in Fig.~\ref{fig:spps-order} increases just as quickly as the two-body and reaches a higher level than the unmodified three-body.
+We can conclude that the always-resonant hopping interaction is an important factor in the relatively slow dynamics of the unmodified three-body case.
+One might not expect the presence of hopping interactions to slow the dynamics; however, localization has been found previously in systems with long-range hopping~\cite{celardo_shielding_2016,santos_cooperative_2016,deng_duality_2018,nosov_correlationinduced_2019}.

-One might not expect the presence of hopping interactions to slow the dynamics.
-However, Celardo \textit{et al.} have also studied a model in which hopping interactions lead to localized features~\cite{celardo_shielding_2016}.
-They add long-range hopping interactions to a one-dimensional Anderson model~\cite{anderson_absence_1958} and find that an energy gap forms between the ground state and excited states.
-Beyond a critical value of the hopping strength, the size of the gap grows with the hopping strength.
-When the gap is present, this results in ``cooperative shielding'' in which certain eigensubspaces evolve as if there were no hopping interactions~\cite{santos_cooperative_2016}.

-In order to study the strong hopping interactions apart from any effects due to the three- or four-body nature of the field-tuned interactions, we construct a two-body model in which we artificially weaken the field-tuned interactions.
-The two-body field-tuned matrix element is then $\alpha \mu\nu/R^3$, where $0 < \alpha \le 1$.
-The always-resonant matrix elements are one of $\mu^2/R^3$, $\nu^2/R^3$, or $\gamma^2/R^3$.
-Excluding the last, which represents the unphysical ${s+s'\leftrightarrow s' +s}$ hopping, does not have a significant effect on the results.

-We start by running our two-body model for only three atoms so that we can calculate the full angular dependence.
-To do so, we include the $m_j$ sublevels and modify the matrix elements to add the appropriate angular prefactors, depending on the total $\Delta m_j$ for each transition~\cite{ravets_measurement_2015}.
-Figure~\ref{fig:alpha} shows the mean probability, $\langle P_i \rangle$, that the system remains in the initial state as a function of $1/\alpha$.
-The mean probability approaches one for values of $\alpha$ that are typical for the three-body interaction at experimentally relevant spacings of around 10~$\mu$m.
-We have included as many as six atoms in this model and we find the angular dependence does not play a significant role.